awslabs/aws-sdk-swift/reference/0.x/AWSLookoutMetrics/LookoutMetricsClientProtocol.md

 func describeAnomalyDetectionExecutions(input: DescribeAnomalyDetectionExecutionsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeAnomalyDetectionExecutionsOutputResponse, DescribeAnomalyDetectionExecutionsOutputError>) -> Void)
 ```

-### describeAnomalyDetector(input:​completion:​)
+### describeAnomalyDetector(input:completion:)

 Describes a detector.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func describeAnomalyDetector(input: DescribeAnomalyDetectorInput, completion: @escaping (ClientRuntime.SdkResult<DescribeAnomalyDetectorOutputResponse, DescribeAnomalyDetectorOutputError>) -> Void)
 ```

-### describeMetricSet(input:​completion:​)
+### describeMetricSet(input:completion:)

 Describes a dataset.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func describeMetricSet(input: DescribeMetricSetInput, completion: @escaping (ClientRuntime.SdkResult<DescribeMetricSetOutputResponse, DescribeMetricSetOutputError>) -> Void)
 ```

-### getAnomalyGroup(input:​completion:​)
+### getAnomalyGroup(input:completion:)

 Returns details about a group of anomalous metrics.